superctj/cybernetics/README.md

 4. Once tuning is complete, check ```./logs/<latest run>/cybernetics.log``` for logs and results (refer to ```./exps/benchbase_tpcc/postgres/bo_gp``` for Benchbase and optimizer outputs).

 ## Wish List
-Cybernetics is under active development by [aditk Cong](https://superctj.github.io).
+Cybernetics is under active development by [Tianji Cong](https://superctj.github.io).
 Please use GitHub's issue tracker for all issues and feature requests.

 ### Configuration optimizers
 - [x] BO - Gaussian Process (Vanilla BO)